 “May the sins of the flesh be burned away.”
 She murmurs, nodding.

 Later that night, as the lay sprawled on her bed, the moonlight tricking through the open window, she hears a rapping.
 Unsteadily she rises and walks groggily to the front door.
 She opens it, and all traces of sleep are gone immediately.

 “No.” She whispers, her eyes slowly widening, her lips quivering.
 “I am not one of them!
 I have a baby!”
 The white-haired man clears his throat.

 “We are not here for you.”

 Her screaming seems to shake the house.
 Her mind, consumed by a blinding rage, is cleansed of all prior thoughts.
 She pleads and begs, assuring them that her baby has never committed any sins of the flesh.
 Desperately she asks them how they could possibly know.
 Their ignorance drives her into a frenzy.
 Her racing mind conjures the memory of the scowling faces she passed that day.
 No. there is no sign plastered onto her baby’s face reading “UNCLEAN.”
-No way to distinguish her lovely child from the rest of humanity.
-Disapproving eyes stare her down as she collapses onto her knees.
+There is no way… Disapproving eyes stare her down as she collapses onto her knees.

 “Please!”
 Her shrill voice cuts the stillness of the night.
 “It is a baby you are killing!
 A baby, who is the very sigil of innocence!”

-The baby howls at the touch of the man, whose eternally grim eyes meet those of its mother.
+The baby howls at the touch of the man, whose eternally grim eyes meet those of the mother.

 “There is no innocence to be found in the immoral.”
 And when they leave, only one soul among them is pure.